 Tuition and Fees for College of the Holy Cross increased with an average annual rate of 2.34% over the past five years.
 Tuition grew by 2.32%, and fees grew by 3.62%.
 This school year, students can expect to pay $59,217 if the growth keeps up.

 For two years of academic instruction, your cost will end up being $119,819 for two years and $245,312 for four years.

 These numbers don't include room and board, transportation or books.

-The following chart shows estimated upcoming tuition and fees for undergraduate students at College of the Holy Cross.
+The following chart shows projected upcoming tuition and fees for undergraduates at Holy Cross.

-Take note of just how much the tuition and fees are increasing each year.
-At many colleges students will wind up spending more on their last year of school compared to what they did for their first.
+Be aware of just how much the tuition and fees are increasing each year.
+At most colleges undergrads will wind up spending more on their last year of school compared to what they did for their first.